filodb/FiloDB/README.md

 Run the tests with `sbt test`, or for continuous development, `sbt ~test`.
 Noisy cassandra logs can be seen in `filodb-test.log`.

+Multi-JVM tests output a separate log file per process, in the `logs` dir under `multijvm-nodeN-test.log`.

+Some useful environment vars:
+* `LOG_AKKA_TO_CONSOLE` - define this to have noisy Akka Cluster logs output to the console
+* `MAYBE_MULTI_JVM` - enable multi-JVM tests for the Kafka and Standalone modules.
+These require both Cassandra and Kafka to be up and running.

 To run benchmarks, from within SBT:

     cd jmh